Ultimate Guide to Resource Management

 What does resource management software do?

-This allows the organization to identify resource shortfalls, make decisions about which projects they can do and how best to allocate their resources to projects.
+This allows you to identify resource shortfalls, make decisions about which projects you can do and how best to allocate your resources to projects.

 Resource management software can sometimes be called resource planning software.